cocasema/micro-ROS-doc/Installation/Windows_build_and_install_steps.md

 For shutting down an activate python virtual env.

-### Alternative: Using docker container to isolate ROS2 development environment
+## Step 1 (Option B): Using docker container with a ROS2 development environment.

-As an alternative to the installation of the ROS2 environment on windows, the user can download and compile a [docker](https://docs.docker.com/docker-for-windows/) image from [here](https://github.com/microROS/docker).
+As an alternative to the installation of the ROS2 development environment on Windows, the user can download and compile a [docker](https://docs.docker.com/docker-for-windows/) image from [here](https://github.com/microROS/docker).
+Docker container offers an isolated ROS2 development environment.

 ```bash
 docker build -t ros2 DOCKER_FILE_PATH